bw-math/bw-math/source/assignments/classwork/probability/00_INTRODUCTION.rst

  	f.
 Dr. Jones or Dr. Smith get the award, but not both.

+ 7. Define a sample space for the experiment of drawing two coins from a purse that contains two quarters, three nickels, one dime and four pennies.
+For the same experiment, describe the following events:

+ 	a. drawing 26 cents.

+ 	b. drawing more than 9 cents but less than 25 cents.

+ 	c. drawing 29 cents.

 Classical Definition
 ====================

-7. You roll two dice.
+1. You roll two dice.
 Find the probability of the following events.

 	a.
 The sum of the numbers rolled is 7.